Marvel 59-hour movie marathon: Iron Man, Hulk and Thor down, I need a nap

 My 59-hour Marvel movie marathon is here.
 Yes, I'm about to watch 59 hours of Marvel movies, back-to-back (to back).

-For two and a half days, I'll essentially be confined to a chair at an AMC theater in San Francisco as I attempt to watch all the movies from start to finish, beginning with Iron Man and wrapping up with Avengers: Endgame on Thursday.
+For two and a half days, I'll essentially be confined to a chair at an AMC theater in San Francisco as I attempt to watch all the movies from start to finish, beginning with Iron Man and wrapping up with Avengers: Endgame on Thursday (read our CNET review here).
 I'll sleep in a theater chair and eat way more popcorn than I probably should.
 It's been nice knowing you, everyone.

 I slept well Monday night, the night before the big race, but not for very long since I got home late, so we'll see how far I make it before crashing Tuesday.
 I might end up napping through Thor at 4:50.
 My bags are packed with (hopefully) everything I'll need to keep me going: toothbrush, toothpaste, neck pillow, leggings, socks and battery packs.
 Lots of battery packs.